fonnesbeck/git_tutorial/PITCHME.md

 # Push merged branch

+Note:
-^Now we can push our changes to GitHub:
+Now we can push our changes to GitHub:

 ```bash
 $ git push